sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

 We suggest you, where possible, first debug your job template on the login node.
 In doing so, please take into account that the login node is a shared resource and hence any job testing should consume the least demanding set of resources.
-For debugging with high resource demands it is possible to set up interactive jobs on other (test) nodes for this specific purpose.
-If you have high resource demands for testing your jobs, please contact :ref:`our helpdesk <helpdesk>`.
+If you have high resource demands please contact :ref:`our helpdesk <helpdesk>` for support in testing your jobs.

 Once you get a rough estimate of the resources above, you are set to go.
 Create your job script to request from the scheduler the estimated resources.